[Home] [Up]

 By Rob Robinette

-They are expensive but I was told I'd get a full season's use out of a set so i took the plunge.
-I was cracking front rotors every 3 or 4 events so the total cost is very comparable.
+They are expensive but I was told I'd get a full season's use out of a set so I took the plunge.
+I was cracking front rotors every 3 or 4 track days so the total cost is very comparable.
 I paid about $550 for the ready to install rotors from www.racingbrake.com

 I installed them in Nov 08 and ran 23 events with about 27 hours of track time when I finally cracked the left front rotor (crack propagated to the outside edge--see photo below) in Nov 09.
 Spider cracks did develop after only a few events and I freaked, but I kept running them until a crack made it all the way to the outside or inside edge of the rotor.

-I have 2 inch ducting from the front bumper to the brake dust shields.
+I have 2 inch brake cooling ducts from the front bumper to the brake dust shields.
 I ran one set of Cobalt XR2, one set of Carbotech XP12, and many sets of XP10 brake pads.
 All the events were run on r-compound tires.

 On a separate note my new preferred brake pad setup is Carbotech XP10's in the front and Cobalt XR3's in the rear.
 The XR3's seem to bite a little less hard so it helps with the rear brake bias and the rear pads are lasting at least twice as long as the XP10's and XP8's I used to run back there.

-I replaced the cracked rotors using the RB replacement rotors (no hats) with new nuts and bolts.
-I paid $430 for the replacement rotors.
+I replaced the cracked rotor using the RB replacement rotors (no hats) with new nuts and bolts.
+I paid $430 for the 2 replacement rotors.

 Swapping the replacement rotors onto the RB hats was very easy.
 They are held in place with high quality crimp self-locking hardware.
 New hardware is included with the replacement rotors.